 11. Don’t try to see everything in one trip.

-If the places you want to visit look really far apart, and you only have five days, you have some tough decisions to make.
-The main question to ask yourself is: do I mind being in a rush?
-If you want your trip to have more of a laid-back vacation feel, you may want to make some cuts.
+If you’re wondering how to plan a trip to Ireland, this tip is essential.
+If you have a short amount of time in the country, the main question to ask yourself is: do I mind being in a rush?
+For a laid-back vacation feel, you may want to make some cuts.

 12. Maintain some flexibility in your Ireland itinerary.